tieaz/coding1/README.md

 # coding1
-Coding Interview Essentials A–Z Vol. 1 code samples
+Coding Interview Essentials A–Z Vol. 1 code samples.

 To run all examples use: